szali172/Airports-Project/proposal.md

 (https://github.com/charlie86/spotifyr) to extract the information about songs, albums, artists, and more from a proposed user.
-We will then map a specific track to nodes that will have linking edges to their position/existence in a playlist, album, artist, or genre (for example, a track will link to an artist, which will link to a genre).
-We will then be able to map the variety of songs between two different databases (users/people), and we will be able to do analysis on them such as including an edge between two songs, artists, or an album based on if there is a recommendation from one to the other (through parameters like the energy, valence, emotion, and more of a song, album, or artist).
+We will then map a specific track to nodes that will have linking edges to their position/existence in a playlist, album, artist, or genre.
+We will then be able to map the variety of songs between two different databases (our top artists/Spotify's curated genre playlist), and we will be able to do analysis on them such as including an edge between two songs, artists, or an album based on if there is a recommendation from one to the other (through parameters like the genre/artist of a song).
 Also, because we are getting data from the Spotify API services, it is very unlikely that there will be missing information from every track as all the information is verified directly from Spotify (we should not run into any